StarChart-Labs/machete/README.md

 Cutting through the Amazonian thicket: Utilities for interacting with AWS

+Machete is a utility library which provides APIs around commmon use patterns related to Amazon Web Services

 ## Contributing

 Information for how to contribute to Machete can be found in [the contribution guidelines](./CONTRIBUTING.md)